olljanat/docker-issue-tracking/ISSUE_TEMPLATE.md

 **NOTE!** This issue tracker is only used for keep track of issue.
-Remember tell all relevat details to original issue too.
+Remember tell all relevat details to original/upstream issue and reference this issue on there.
+Do **not** link to upstream issue as we don't want tell status of this one there.

 <!--- Provide a general summary of the issue in the Title above -->
 ## Description of issue